jamie3/resume/README.md

 # Introduction

 I am a seasoned Software Engineer specializing in integration, server-side, full stack and cloud.
-I enjoy working with passionate and creative individuals.
+I enjoy working with passionate and creative individuals while pushing the limits of technology.

 ## Strengths